Graphic text that reads 'MT SHASTA' at the top and 'E static Dance' below, with decorative swirls and a background with a galaxy or starry theme.

 Land Acknowledgment

-We acknowledge that we are on the unceded, ancestral homelands of the Shasta, Modoc, Karuk, Pit River/Achu Valley, and Wintu peoples, among others.
+We acknowledge that we are on the unceded, ancestral homelands of the Shasta, Modoc, Karuk, Pit River/Achu Valley, and Winnemem Wintu peoples, among others.
 These Indigenous peoples have stewarded this land and come to the mountain for ceremony for generations, and continue to do so today.
 We honor their wisdom and enduring connection to the land.

 We recognize the historical and ongoing injustices they have faced and commit to learning from and supporting Indigenous communities.
 We offer our gratitude and respect to the people, their elders, both past and present, and all future generations.